Ang3lB7te/Ang3lB7te/README.md

 Ships I really like: 1xdoe(any media) Pizzatime (frskn) pizzaburger(anymedia) Teahero (blocktales my yume ship :3

+SHips I dislike: Not the biggest fan of ice tea (blocktales) or azuretime (frskn)

 Feel free to sit as any ship with me x3